solidfire/solidfire-cli/README.md

 Description:

-GetDriveConfig is used to display drive information for expected slice and block drive counts as well as the number of slices and block drives that are currently connected to the node.Note: This method is available only through the per-node API endpoint 5.0 or later.
+GetDriveConfig is used to display drive information for expected slice and block drive counts as well as the number of slices and block drives that are currently connected to the node.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: